An Extreme Value Bayesian Lasso for the Conditional Left and Right Tails: EXTREME VALUE BAYESIAN LASSO

 In the same way that high empirical quantiles fail to extrapolate into the tail of a distribution, the standard version of quantile regression in \eqref{qr} is unable to extrapolate into the tail of the conditional response.

-Next, we describe Bayesian Lasso modeling and inference for the first version of our model.
-For parsimony, below we will focus on the version of the model that sets $q = 1$ in \eqref{links0}, so that $\kappa(\mathbf{x}) = k(\mathbf{x}^{\T} \betab)$.
+{We describe next} Bayesian Lasso modeling and {tackle} inference for the first version of our model.
+For parsimony, below we will focus on the version of the model that sets $q = 1$ in \eqref{links0}, so that $\kappa(\mathbf{x}) = {\kappa_1}(\mathbf{x}^{\T} \betab)$. {We underscore that what is studied in the next section applies with some minor modifications to the full model presented above; the focus on $q = 1$ (to which Examples 1~2 apply) in the next section eases however notation, and it obviates the need for discussing again the {identifiability} issues that we have alluded to already in Example~3.}